evennia/evennia/docs/1.0/_sources/Components/Exits.md.txt

 Exits are [locked](./Locks.md) using an `access_type` called *traverse* and also make use of a few hook methods for giving feedback if the traversal fails.
 See `evennia.DefaultExit` for more info.

-Exits are normally overridden on a case-by-case basis, but if you want to change the default exit createad by rooms like `dig` ,  `tunnel` or `open` you can change it in settings:
+Exits are normally overridden on a case-by-case basis, but if you want to change the default exit created by rooms like `dig`, `tunnel` or `open` you can change it in settings:

     BASE_EXIT_TYPECLASS = "typeclasses.exits.Exit"